 - Access to the private online group: an exclusive circle of application scientists and fellow PhDs where you can communicate about important topics, request referrals, and ask for the input of other application scientists.
 Only Cheeky Scientist members are allowed access to this group.

 - Gain guidance from practicing application scientists on your upcoming interview, your newly created resume, or your recent job offer.
 They’re in the field and can provide advice that’s targeted for your specific needs and questions.

 - Enjoy meaningful conversations with other PhDs in the group.
 Discuss the latest development in your job search, your current challenges, and more.
 Learn from PhDs who’ve made the transition and ask for referrals.

-- Leverage the Application Scientist Training Track member’s directory to find other application scientists or PhDs you can connect with.
+- Leverage the Application Scientist Career Library member’s directory to find other application scientists or PhDs you can connect with.
 Find members by their name, location, educational background, or other characteristics to aid your job search.

-- Comprehensive training that takes you from understanding the application scientist field to securing your first job.
-After laying a thorough foundation for your position, the training will cover everything from networking to how to practice for your job interviews so you’re prepared for the hiring process.
+- Comprehensive mentoring that takes you from understanding the application scientist field to securing your first job.
+After laying a thorough foundation for your position, the course will cover everything from networking to how to practice for your job interviews so you’re prepared for the hiring process.

-- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous training videos from application scientists, and exams to help you cement the concepts covered.
-Your training is a crash course on what you need to know to improve your chances of securing a position.
+- Over the course of four modules, you’ll enjoy information-packed workbooks, numerous videos from application scientists, and exams to help you cement the concepts covered.

 - Discover effective techniques for successfully pinpointing the best companies, targeting your resume for application scientist positions, conducting informational interviews, and more.
-The Application Scientist Training Track will show you how to tailor your job search so that you secure an offer for an application scientist position.
+The Application Scientist Career Library will show you how to tailor your job search so that you secure an offer for an application scientist position.

 - Discover the career options available to application scientists.
-With the training, you’ll be able to look ahead to the many future opportunities your new position may create.
+You’ll be able to look ahead to the many future opportunities your new position may create.